 What Is an Estate Tax?

-An estate tax can be imposed at the state or the federal level.
-The government charges it on your right to transfer your property to your heirs after your death.
-As of November 2017, the District of Columbia and 13 states impose a state estate tax separate from that of the federal government: Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.
-Both the Delaware and New Jersey estate taxes are scheduled to "sunset" or be eliminated on January 1, 2018, however.
+As of 2021, the District of Columbia and 12 states impose a state estate tax separate from that of the federal government: Connecticut, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington.
+Both the Delaware and New Jersey estate taxes were eliminated on January 1, 2018.

 This tax generally isn't levied against the entire value of an estate but only on the amount by which it exceeds certain thresholds called exemptions.
-As of 2017, the federal estate tax exemption is $5.49 million, so this much of every estate can pass tax-free.
-It's indexed for inflation as well so it increases periodically.
-The exemption goes up to $5.6 million on January 1, 2018.

 What Is an Inheritance Tax?